dhhyi/website-articles/blog/mysterious-tap/README.md

 ## Scenario #2

-- tap for dispatching actions in facades
-- tap for triggering stuff for 3rd-party integrations

-## Scenario #3

 - tap for triggering routing in NgRx Effects
   - ignoring the Promise?!
   - theoretical analysis: queues (micro task)